 • normalize the functioning of the kidneys and liver;

-• eliminate puffiness and inflammation;
+• eliminate swelling and inflammation;

-• accelerate blood flow;
+• speed up blood flow;

 • remove cholesterol;